-ArcelorMittal Kryvyi Rih ("AMKR") holds mineral rights to support its operations located roughly within the borders of the city of Kryvyi Rih, 150 kilometers southwest of Dnipro, Ukraine over 1,301 hectares.
-AMKR's operations control all of the mineral rights and surface rights needed to mine and process its estimated iron ore reserves.
+ArcelorMittal Kryvyi Rih ("AMKR") holds mineral rights over 1,383 hectares to support its operations located roughly within the borders of the city of Kryvyi Rih, 150 kilometers southwest of Dnipro, Ukraine.
+AMKR's operations control all of the mineral rights and surface rights needed to mine and process its estimated 2019 iron ore reserves.
 AMKR operates a concentrating facility, along with two open pit sites and one underground iron ore mine.
 The iron ore deposits are located within the southern part of the Krivorozhsky iron-ore basin.
 Access to the mines is via public roads, which are connected by a paved highway to Dnipro.
 The area is well served by rail.
 Power is supplied by the Ukraine energy market and is generated from a mix of nuclear, hydro, renewables and coal-fired power stations.
-AMKR has two iron ore mines: an open pit mine feeding a concentration plant that produced 9.3 million tonnes of concentrate in 2018, known as the Kryvyi Rih open cast, and an underground mine with production of 0.9 million tonnes of lump and sinter feed in 2018, known as the Kryvyi Rih underground mine.
+AMKR's iron ore material base is represented by ferruginous quartzite of Novokryvorizke and Valyavkinske deposits being mined through two open pits: #2-bis and #3 and a high-grade iron ore of Kirova deposit which is processed into lump and sinter ore.
+In 2019, actual production was at the level of 9.8 million tonnes of concentrate and 0.8 million tonnes of sinter feed.
 Operations began at the Kryvyi Rih open cast in 1959 and at the Kryvyi Rih underground mine in 1933.
 ArcelorMittal acquired the operations in 2005.